Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 #### Create a new table

 You can create a table through a `TableServiceClient` instance calling the `createTable` function.
 This function takes the name of the table to create as a parameter.
-Note that `createTable` won't throw an error when the table already exist.
+Note that `createTable` won't throw an error when the table already exists.

 ```javascript
 const { TableServiceClient, AzureNamedKeyCredential } = require("@azure/data-tables");